OpenTreeOfLife/reference-taxonomy/doc/ott2.10.md

 ## Major changes since OTT 2.9

 * Updated to NCBI Taxonomy downloaded June 29, 2016.
-* The basic taxon matching method has been rewritten, and now considers all synonym/synonym matches, and matches based on ids.
+* The basic taxon matching method has been rewritten.
+Among other improvements it now considers all synonym/synonym matches, and matches based on ids.
-* Names in IRMNG that are marked invalid (nomen nudum, etc.) do not become OTT taxa.
+* Names in IRMNG that are marked invalid (nomen nudum, etc.) do not become OTT taxa (unless grandfathered because used in an OTU match).
+There are 365811 of these although the corresponding OTT taxa are not removed if they also come from another source.
 * IRMNG-only taxa are annotated 'hidden' to reduce number of problematic species.
+  There are 351271 of these.
 * Build transcript is now in transcript.out.
 * The download file synonyms.tsv contains information about where synonyms come from.
 * Changes to improve the NCBI/SILVA mapping